supermacro/flecha/README.md

     - Currently I'm just returning the raw Zod error

+## OpenAPI Spec Generation

+- How do you enforce versioning of an API?
+    - Would be nice if we could infer changes to an API and then update the OpenAPI document version ... `info.version` specifically

 ## Ideas:

 - Partial type arguments one day: https://github.com/Microsoft/TypeScript/pull/26349
 - Host on [fly.io](https://fly.io)
+- Add example that uses middleware
+    - maybe an example with JWT middleware

 ## Shoutout / Inspiration: